ameya-shahu/GCOEN-TWO-DAYS-WORKSHOP/DAY2/codes/NodeMCU/aws-temp-humidity/README.md

-# A blank Mongoose OS app
+# A  Mongoose OS app

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+This is an application, which read data from dht11 sensor publish it to AWS IoT core broker using MQTT client.